samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - `with its >>dogged hollywood naturalism and the inexorable passage of its characters toward sainthood<< , windtalkers is nothing but >>a sticky-sweet soap<< .` (negative)
 - unknown words: `bogdanovich tantalizes by offering a peep show into the lives of the era 's creme de la celluloid .` (positive)
 - `it showcases carvey 's talent for voices , but >>not nearly enough<< and >>not without taxing every drop of one 's patience to get to the good stuff<< .` (negative)

+### Cases where one student is very confident and the other one is very unconfident
+Mixed examples.
+The teacher is mostly right, but below average.
+INTERESTING: Teacher is quite unconfident when BERT is unconfident, and much more confident when LSTM is unconfident.

+The sentences are mostly long, with tricky sentence structures and wordings, lots of similes and metaphors, domain knowledge often required too, and even with unclear labels.

+When LSTM is unconfident and BERT is confident, there are no clear patterns:
+- lstm careful (correct), BERT confident (correct):  	2x
+- lstm careful (incorrect), BERT confident (incorrect): 2x
+- lstm careful (incorrect), BERT confident (correct):   3x
+- lstm careful (correct), BERT confident (incorrect):   3x

+When BERT is unconfident and LSTM is confident, there are no clear patterns but BERT is mostly correct (however unconfident):
+- BERT careful (incorrect), LSTM confident (incorrect): 1x
+- BERT careful (correct), LSTM confident (correct):     4x
+- BERT careful (incorrect), LSTM confident (correct):   2x
+- BERT careful (correct), LSTM confident (incorrect):   3x

+### Cases where one student is right and the other is wrong (teacher being right)
+Mostly long sentences, mixed labels.
+The teacher always correct, but often unconfident.
+Almost exclusively, LSTM is predicting negative while BERT is predicting positive.
+In most cases, one student is much less confident than the other (often, the incorrect prediction is unconfident).

+### Overlap of the 2 students' hits/misses
+Surprisingly many mistakes are model-specific!
+Almost 1/3 of LSTM's mistakes are LSTM-specific, and over 40% are specific for BERT.

+### Cases where teacher is confident but both students are unconfident
+Mixed examples, predicted (mostly) correctly by teacher, mixed correctness of students.
+Long sentences, often tricky.
+Unclear patterns.

+### Cases where teacher is right but both students are wrong
+These are mostly negative sentences, with the teacher and students being mostly unconfident.

+The sentences are often long, unclear, tricky, with domain knowledge needed or with metaphors.

 ## CoLA
 ### Teacher